yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/AMDGPUUsage.rst

                                                        to the runtime printf buffer
                                                        is passed in kernarg.

-                                                     "hidden_hostcall_buffer"
-                                                       A global address space pointer
-                                                       to the runtime hostcall buffer
-                                                       is passed in kernarg.

                                                      "hidden_default_queue"
                                                        A global address space pointer
                                                        to the OpenCL device enqueue